ReinisV/snake-game-vue3-composition-api/README.md

 Fun features include the fact that the game is always fullscreen and adjusts to the width and height of the browser by becoming more compact.
 Try resizing while playing.

 Stuff I could still do:
+- figure out how to eject (or most likely write an app for ejecting) webpack config (could be done based on the dynamic webpack config stored by the cli)
+- write a backend app that can based on user-agent detect browser version and serve a custom build for the specific browser without including polyfills for others
+- - and configure webpack to build for different target browsers
+- - and a fallback script to return that just prints "your browser is unsupported, please try these:" or "your browser version is old, please update to at least Y"
-figure out how to eject (or most likely write an app for ejecting) webpack config after that I could write a visualizer for the code and reference tree contained in chunks again, would be fun
+- after that I could write a visualizer for the code and reference tree contained in chunks again, would be fun

 Interesting stuff to remember: the following json enables autofixing of linting issues when added to `settings.json` of VSCode: